AKloc/BookNotes/The Unicorn Project.md

 - Recommend it to others who don't know anything about DevOps?

 **Bottom Line**
-- 6.5/10, but that's mostly based on my familiarity with the underlying DevOps
+- 6.5/10, but that's mostly based on my familiarity with the underlying DevOps themes and the corniness of some of the material.
+- Not a fan, at all, of how the book somewhat romanticizes the idea
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzQ5Nzc4NTU2LC0yMDQzMzA3NjVdfQ==
+eyJoaXN0b3J5IjpbLTIxMzgyMTIwNDMsLTIwNDMzMDc2NV19
 -->